 To really help your students, you will need to know and advise on the following:

-- UCAS' application process and online application form – UCAS Apply.
-See our International toolkit for further details.
+- UCAS' application process and online application.
+See our 2022 toolkit for further details.

 - How to complete the personal statement.